International and European Refugee Law

 There will be a written final examination.

-The exam will probably take place in the last week of the lecture period. → Academic Calendar
+The exam will probably take place in the last week of the lecture period or in the preceeding week. → Academic Calendar

 Registration for the Exam